Leonardo.Ai Alternatives

 Migration steps

-Keep Leonardo for generation, use Magnific for post-processing.
+4. Keep Leonardo for generation; use Magnific only for the enhancement leg of the workflow.

-Not for: Magnific is the wrong fit for image generation from scratch or for teams whose primary need is variety; Leonardo, Ideogram, or Krea cover those better.
+Not for: Skip Magnific if you need image generation from scratch or your primary need is variety; Leonardo, Ideogram, or Krea fit those better.

 Strengths